BLaDZer/wive-ng-mt/libext/libcurl/docs/ROADMAP.md

 `curl_formget()` and `curl_formfree()` by adding replacement functions and deprecating the old ones to allow custom mallocs and more

-third-party SASL
+Third-party SASL
 ----------------

-add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code
+Add support for third-party SASL libraries such as Cyrus SASL.

 SASL authentication in LDAP
 ---------------------------